Norhaven/FluentBoilerplate/README.md

 When you create a context, one of the parameters you may optionally specify is an IIdentity instance.
 This represents the current caller that the context will operate under, and includes sets of rights/roles that they are permitted and explicitly denied.
 You are welcome to use an instance of the Identity class, which implements IIdentity, or write your own.

+Supported rights/roles currently come from manually created objects (as above) or Active Directory, with more planned.

 Validation
 =================

 The contract also offers a slightly more targeted approach to preconditions, by validating that a specific instance meets all of its requirements (in particular, its properties).

-There are currently two attributes that may be applied to properties for validation, with more planned.
+There are currently four attributes that may be applied to properties for validation, with more planned.

 ```C#
 public class SomeType